MLHale/nebraska-gencyber-modules/understanding_rest_and_apis_with_droids/lesson-plan.md

 Students will make a mashup to signal the little bits api to light up an LED using a restful request.

 #### Reflection
-Students will review relevant first principles learned through though lesson.
-A small kahoots (or similar) quiz will be given
+Students will review and reflect relevant first principles learned through though lesson.

 ### Assessment

 1. Walk Around
 1. Oral Questioning
-1. Quiz (Kahootz)
+1. Quiz (e.g. Kahootz)

 ### Accommodations for students with disabilities